Colour for Interior Design

 - Introduction to colour and design psychology

 - Colour selection

 - Tips and techniques

-You will leave this course with the ability to recognise successful colour schemes, determine how light and space affect colour and mix your own paint palettes, and will have the confidence to discuss colour in a professional manner.
-You will also leave with a greater understanding of colour theory and how you can apply its rules to compliment your own work.
+You will leave this course with the ability to recognise successful colour schemes, determine how light and space affect colour and create your own colour palettes.
+You will have the confidence to discuss colour in a professional manner.
+Above all, you will understand the power of colour within design, to create truly bespoke interiors to complement and enhance the intended purpose and behaviour.